How to store CO2 with Northern Lights

 • Exchange of technical and commercial information.

-• Firming up on Heads of Terms (HOT).
+• Firming up on Term sheet / Heads of Terms (HOT).

 • Signature of a fully termed Transport and Storage Agreement (TSA).

 For more information on carbon capture and storage and the Northern Lights Project, please refer to our video and report section.
-Reports of relevance to the Norwegian Government’s full-scale carbon capture and storage project (Longship) have been made available on the CCS Norway section on the Gassnova website.
+Reports relevant to the Norwegian Government’s full-scale carbon capture and storage project (Longship) are available on the CCS Norway section of the Gassnova website.

-For more information, please contact Fridtjof Wisur, Commercial Director (fridtjof.wisur@norlights.com).
+For more information, please contact Fridtjof Wisur, Commercial Director: